-Find chic and cozy fair trade sweaters that have flattering shapes and are pretty enough to go with leggings, skirts and jeans.
+Find chic and cozy fair trade sweaters that have flattering shapes and are pretty enough to go with leggings, skirts, and jeans.
 And if you need a cute sustainable backpack to put that sweater in, they have those too!
-From oversized knits to comfy cardigans United By Blue has new styles, colours and silhouettes to match any sustainable wardrobe.
+From oversized knits to comfy cardigans United By Blue has new styles, colors, and silhouettes to match any sustainable wardrobe.

 United By Blue makes sure all of its garments are made in responsibly run factories.
 In fact, you can read all about each one on their website.
 The factories are also certified by GOTS, Fair Wear, and OCS Standard.